- Energy-efficient living

-- Instantaneous systems (or continuous flow systems) only heat water when it's needed and don't use a storage tank.
-Be aware that if this leads you to use more hot water, your energy costs may increase
+- Instantaneous systems (or continuous flow systems) only heat water when it's needed and don't use a storage tank so there is no heat loss from a tank which can reduce energy and save on energy costs.

 Storage heaters use a gas burner located under the storage tank to heat the water.
 They usually have a pilot flame that burns continuously and lights the main burner when it's needed.
 Storage systems lose heat through the walls of the tank so they need to burn gas regularly to keep the water at the desired temperature.
 These losses can be a significant proportion of your hot water energy use.
 Well-insulated tanks will have lower storage losses.

 Systems installed indoors need a flue that leads outside to vent exhaust gas.